MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/perform-in-place-upgrade.md

 1. Select **Keep personal files and apps** to choose to do an in-place upgrade, and then select **Next**.

-1. After Setup finishes analyzing your device, it displays the **Ready to install screen**.
+1. After Setup finishes analyzing your device, it displays the **Ready to install** screen.
 To continue the upgrade, select **Install**.

 The in-place upgrade starts, and you should see a progress bar.
 After the upgrade finishes, your server restarts.